Have you ever thought of "Surfing With Sartre"?

 Surfing With Sartre: the French philosopher once declared waterskiing to be 'the ideal limit of aquatic sports' | Still: Penguin Random House

-"Surfing With Sartre" is one of the most clever works blending the sport of riding waves with non-surf related topics.
+"Surfing With Sartre" is one of the cleverest works blending the sport of riding waves with non-surf-related topics.

 And it could only be written by a professor of philosophy who also happens to be a skilled lifelong surfer.
 Why?